siddiquiaffan/price-tracker/README.md

 ## NOTE
 ```
+- Do not clone this repo (You can fork it instead).
 - Use this bot at your own risk.
-- Do not clone this repo (You can fork it instead).
+- This bot can be a little bit slow cuz using cloudfare workers for scrapping product data (To avoid ip blocking from Amazon & Flipkart)
 ```
 -----------
 ## Contributing